european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Ireland, Italy, Liechtenstein, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Sweden

-- **Data warning!** Recent missing data for cases in: Belgium, Denmark, France, Italy, Liechtenstein, and Luxembourg
+- **Data warning!** Recent missing data for cases in: Denmark, France, Italy, and Malta

-- **Data warning!** Recent missing data for deaths in: Denmark, Italy, and Liechtenstein
+- **Data warning!** Recent missing data for deaths in: Denmark and Italy

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the